cerebral/overmind/packages/overmind-website/guides/intermediate/02_routing.md

 ## Composing actions

-A straight forward way to solve this is to simply compose in the **showUsers** action to the **showUser** action.
-This will ensure that we get to the correct page, we get our list of users to be displayed and then the logic for our modal runs.
+A straight forward way to solve this is to simply also change the page in in the **showUserModal** action, though we would like the list of users to load in the background as well.
+The logic of **showUsers** might also be a lot more complex and we do not want to duplicate our code.
+When these scenarios occur, where you want to start calling actions from actions, it indicates you have reached a level of complexity where a functional approach might be better.
+We will explore that now.

 ```marksy
 h(Example, { name: "guide/routing/compose" })
 ```

+By using the **action** operator from Overmind we made the **showUsers** action a composable piece of logic.
+Then we used the **pipe** operator to compose the two actions together.
+One running to completion before the next one runs.

-But we could actually make this better.
+We could actually make this better though.
 There is no reason to wait for the list of users to load before we load the specific user for the modal.
 We can do that in **parallel**.
 Let us change out the logic a little bit so that we run both actions.
 Now the list of users and the single user loads at the same time.
 That makes sense as loading a single user is probably faster than loading the whole list.

 ```marksy
 h(Example, { name: "guide/routing/parallel" })
 ```

+Now you are starting to see how the operators can be quite useful to compose flow.
+This flow is also reflected in the development tool of Overmind.

 ## The tab query param